aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 This is the function that we are using: bijacency(data, "id", "name").
 The inputs are the dataset and the column names.

-We have same id and name in this example, which means they are bijacent.
-We will get an output 1.
+The id and name are the same in this example, which means they are bijacent.
+The output will be 1.

 2. Compare First characters